 During 2024, Holcim leadership recognized that its North American team may be in a position to further exceed the North America Free Cash Flow and Relative Recurring EBIT growth performance objectives within Holcim's core performance-based annual cash incentive plan.
 Holcim approved a supplemental cash incentive program for 2024 that allowed North American participants (Mr. Hill and Mr. Johnston) to earn between 0% and 15% of target bonus for outperforming each of these performance objectives.
-North America Relative Recurring EBIT growth was approximately 37% of the level of performance for maximum payout, resulting in a payout of \$129,780 for Mr. Hill and \$61,800 for Mr. Johnston.
+North America Relative Recurring EBIT growth was approximately 37% of the level of performance for maximum payout, while North America Free Cash Flow was 100% of the level of performance for maximum payout, resulting in a payout of \$129,780 for Mr. Hill and \$61,800 for Mr. Johnston.